abhay-gits/Javascript-Projects/README.md

-Creating this repo to understand the working of GitHub and to just Push some projects in it.
+I created this repo to understand the working of GitHub and to just Push some projects in it.